Managing People I

 The most important element of assessment is that it should enhance your learning.
 Our methods are designed to increase your confidence and we try very hard to devise ways of assessing you that are enjoyable and suitable for adults with busy lives.

-There is no requirement to purchase a set text and students are encouraged to utilise the resources available on campus.
-Relevant texts will be given as handouts during the course.
+There is no requirement to purchase a set text and students will be given a reading list.